heroesofcode/ViewState/README.md

 # ViewState

-View State of API results using Alamofire and JSON
+View State of API results using Alamofire and SwiftyJSON

 ## How to use?